vim-scripts/vizardry/README.md

 - Type :<b>Scry</b> with no keywards to list all invoked and banished plugins.
 - Type :<b>Scry</b> &lt;keyword&gt; to search github for a script and output the top 10 results.
 - Type :<b>Invoke</b> &lt;number&gt; to install the plugin with that number from the last scry.
+- Type :<b>Magic</b> to manage global and plugin-specific settings.
+See [Magic](https://github.com/ardagnir/vizardry#magic) below.

 ##Examples
-Suppose you're in the middle of vimming and you have a sudden need to surround random words in scarequotes.
-You can't remember who made the surround plugin, or whether it's called surround.vim or vim-surround or vim-surround-plugin.
-More importantly, you're lazy.
+Suppose you're in the middle of vimming and you have a sudden need to surround random words in "scare quotes".
+You can't remember who made the surround plugin, or whether it's called surround.vim, vim-surround or vim-surround-plugin.
+Most importantly, you're lazy.

 Just type: